CadeMichael/flix-nvim/README.md

 ## Functionality

-- Flix leverages LSP for syntax highlighting and as a result a dependency of **flix.nvim** is [lspconfig](https://github.com/neovim/nvim-lspconfig)
+- Flix leverages LSP for syntax highlighting, it uses the `vim.lsp.enable` functionality introduced in nvim **versions 0.11**

 - this plugin serves three main purposes
-    1. simplify setting up `lspconfig` for Flix
+    1. create a lsp configuration for Flix
     2. set the Flix filetype and language defaults
     3. lua functions for interacting with the Flix cli